quantify-os/quantify-core/docs/usage.rst

 Analysis
 ========

-To aid with data analysis, quantify comes with an :mod:`~quantify.analysis` module containing a base data-analysis class (:class:`~quantify.analysis.base_analysis.BaseAnalysis`) that is intended to serve as a template for analysis scripts and several standard analyses such as the :class:`~quantify.analysis.base_analysis.Basic1DAnalysis`, the :class:`~quantify.analysis.base_analysis.Basic2DAnalysis` and the :class:`~quantify.analysis.spectroscopy_analysis.ResonatorSpectroscopyAnalysis`.
+To aid with data analysis, quantify comes with an :mod:`~quantify.analysis` module containing a base data-analysis class (:class:`~quantify.analysis.base_analysis.BaseAnalysis`) that is intended to serve as a template for analysis scripts and several standard analyses such as the :class:`~quantify.analysis.base_analysis.BasicAnalysis`, the :class:`~quantify.analysis.base_analysis.Basic2DAnalysis` and the :class:`~quantify.analysis.spectroscopy_analysis.ResonatorSpectroscopyAnalysis`.

 The idea behind the analysis class is that most analyses follow a common structure consisting of steps such as data extraction, data processing, fitting to some model, creating figures, and saving the analysis results.